alcabanillas/eyes/README.md

 ## :dart: About

 Javascript project with two eyes that are following the mouse movement.
-This project allows us to practice the listeners and apply CSS changes in realtime
+This project allows us to practice the listeners and apply CSS changes in realtime.

 ## :sparkles: Features
+gi
 :heavy_check_mark: Feature 1;\
 :heavy_check_mark: Feature 2;\
 :heavy_check_mark: Feature 3;